yoshall/Awesome-Trajectory-Computing/README.md

 - Generation
     - Large language models as urban residents: An llm agent framework for personal mobility generation
     - Mobilitygpt: Enhanced human mobility modeling with a gpt model
+    - Large Language Models as Urban Residents: An LLM Agent Framework for Personal Mobility Generation
 - Identification
     - Are you being tracked? discover the power of zero-shot trajectory tracing with llms!